Proca stars in excited states: Proca stars

 The integrated charge $Q$ represents the total number of bosonic particles, so that the product $mQ$ corresponds to the total rest mass of the system.
 On the other hand, the total mass $M$ includes contributions from kinetic and potential energies, as well as the rest mass.
 Therefore, we can define a binding energy as:

 in order to isolate the kinetic and potential contributions.
-This means that those solutions with $mQ > M$ will have a negative binding energy, $U<0$, and will correspond to gravitationally bound stars.
-Conversely, solutions with $mQ < M$ have positive binding energy $U>0$, making them gravitationally unbound (and hence should be expected to be unstable against perturbations).
+This means that those solutions with $mQ > M$ will have a negative binding energy $U<0$ and will correspond to gravitationally bound stars.
+Conversely, solutions with $mQ < M$ have positive binding energy $U>0$, making them gravitationally unbound.
+In the case of scalar boson stars gravitationally unbound configurations have been found to be unstable against perturbations~\cite{Balakrishna:1997ej,Guzman04,Guzman09}, so one might expect the same to be true for Proca stars, and this is indeed what we find in our simulations (see below).
+The definition of the binding energy above has been used frequently in the literature on bosonic stars, starting from the early work on boson stars (see e.g.~\cite{Seidel90}).
+A formal justification for this definition can be found in~\cite{Loginov_2015}.

-We can also use the mass integral above to define an effective radius $R_{99}$ which contains 99\% of the total mass.
-This effective radius is necessary due to the fact that, as we mentioned above, for Proca stars the energy density decays exponentially far away implying that there is no real surface.
+We can also use the mass integral above to define an effective radius $R_{99}$, which contains 99\% of the total mass.
+This effective radius is necessary because, as mentioned above, for Proca stars the energy density decays exponentially implying that there is no real surface.